 Have you been doing some deep cleaning this summer?
 Or maybe you recently moved?
 It’s likely that if you’ve done either you’ll find yourself with a pile of items labeled: I don’t know!
 You can’t seem to get rid of them, but they don’t warrant taking up space in your home.
-If this is the case, you’re best option is to rent a storage unit.
+If this is the case, your best option is to rent a storage unit.
 If you’re wondering exactly what size storage unit you need, this post will help you decide how much space you really need.

 Two Small Rooms